Putin agrees that US, Europe could offer NATO-style security guarantees to Ukraine, Trump envoy says

 “We covered almost all the other issues necessary for a peace deal,” Witkoff said, without elaborating.
 “We began to see some moderation in the way they’re thinking about getting to a final peace deal.”

-Rubio, who appeared on several TV news shows Sunday, said it would have been impossible to reach any truce Friday because Ukraine was not there.
+Rubio, appearing on several TV news shows Sunday, said it would have been impossible to reach any truce Friday because Ukraine was not there.

 “Now, ultimately, if there isn’t a peace agreement, if there isn’t an end of this war, the president’s been clear, there are going to be consequences,” Rubio said on ABC’s “This Week.”
 “But we’re trying to avoid that."